niamurrell/jekyll-blog/_posts/2017-07-03-daily-review.md

 I'm guessing there is a way to make templates (like in Jekyll) so that you don't have to type the `include` statement into each and every page (hope so!), but we haven't learned that yet.

 Also learned about ***Post Routes*** which are used to take data from the site user and add it to the site contents.
-This requires a new node package `npm install body-parser --save' which processes the user data on the server.
+This requires a new node package `npm install body-parser --save` which processes the user data on the server.
 It needs to be *required* and *used* in the main `app.js` file:

 ```
 var bodyParser = require("body-parser");